Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Background

-\subsection{Programming abstractions for SDAs}
+\subsection{Programming Abstractions for SDAs}

-SDAs can be programmed with either an imperative ~\cite{spatial, revet, riptide} or a dataflow programming abstraction~\cite{sam,streamit, ripple} as listed in \Cref{tab:prog-abs}.
-While the imperative abstractions provide high generality, they lack explicit support for asynchronous execution and queues.
-The absence of these features in the imperative abstractions incurs overhead when supporting dynamic applications.
+SDAs can be programmed with either an imperative~\cite{spatial, revet, riptide} or a dataflow programming abstraction~\cite{sam,streamit, ripple} as listed in \Cref{tab:prog-abs}.
+While imperative abstractions offer high generality, they enforce a sequential instruction order, which makes it challenging to exploit the inherent parallelism in the application~\cite{sara}.
+Furthermore, they lack explicit primitives for asynchronous execution or queueing, which are crucial for optimizing dynamic workloads.

-\begin{description}[leftmargin=0pt] \item[Spatial~\cite{spatial}] is an imperative programming abstraction for FPGAs and SDAs that uses nested loops and provides explicit control over the memory hierarchy.
-However, control flow can only occur in restricted places in the program, and all memory constructs must be statically sized, making dynamic behaviors hard to capture.
-Furthermore, transforming imperative loops into dataflow graphs that can be mapped to the hardware introduces complexity in the compiler~\cite{sara}, and potentially results in suboptimal schedules. \item[Revet~\cite{revet}] extends Spatial with a dataflow thread abstraction and constructs for dynamic routing and merging, improving support for irregular applications.
-However, the dataflow thread abstraction forces the data passed to the dynamic constructs to be scalars.
-This severely limits available parallelism, making it impractical to optimize many dynamic applications that operate on large tensors. \end{description}
+\begin{description}[leftmargin=8pt] \item[Spatial~\cite{spatial}] is an imperative programming abstraction for FPGAs and SDAs.
+It uses nested loops and provides explicit control over the memory hierarchy.
+However, control flow is only permitted in restricted regions of the program, and all memory constructs must be statically sized.
+Furthermore, transforming imperative loops into dataflow graphs that can be mapped to hardware introduces complexity in the compiler~\cite{sara}, and potentially results in suboptimal schedules. \item[Revet~\cite{revet}] is an imperative programming abstraction and compiler for expressing irregular applications on SDAs.
+It supports more flexible data-dependent control flow than Spatial via new dynamic primitives.
+However, its Dataflow Thread model restricts these primitives to scalars, which limits data reuse and prevents vectorized or tiled computation.
+As a result, many large, memory-bound tensor applications in Revet are forced to use only static primitives to achieve high performance.
+Revet also cannot dynamically group scalar streams into dynamically sized tiles, making it unable to express optimizations that combine data-dependent control flow with dynamically-sized tiles. \end{description}